-EDU 559 METHODS OF TEACHING SOCIAL STUDIES (MIDDLE SCHOOL) (3)

-A discussion of current methods, trends, and concepts in teaching the social sciences at the middle school level.
+EDU 559 METHODS OF TEACHING SOCIAL STUDIES (MIDDLE SCHOOL) (3) A discussion of current methods, trends, and concepts in teaching the social sciences at the middle school level.
 Emphasis is placed on the development of appropriate objectives and to reviewing curricular and instructional materials for teaching of the disciplines within social sciences.
 Instructional methods appropriate for the exceptional, disadvantaged, and culturally different learner will be included.
 Knowledge of and appreciation for cultural diversity is stressed.
 Prerequisite: EDU 420.
 Concurrent enrollment: EDU 466.
 Fall, annually.

-EDU 559B FIELD PRACTICUM III (MIDDLE SCHOOL SOCIAL STUDIES) (0)
+FDU 559B FIELD PRACTICUM III (MIDDLE SCHOOL SOCIAL STUDIES) (0)

 Field experience in a social studies classroom of a local middle school under the guidance and supervision of an experienced teacher and university supervisor.
-This field experience will consist of 120 contact hours (6 hour per day, two days per week) over a ten week period.
+This field experience will consist of 60 contact hours (6 hours per day, one day per week OR 3 hours per day twice a week) over a ten week period.
+Concurrent enrollment: EDU 559.
+Fall, annually.